-However, the skill you will practise most is reading, because it is essential for every subject you take.
-Good reading will help you in all of your classes, and English focuses on developing that skill.
+However, the skills you will practise most are reading and writing.
+There are essential for every subject you take.
+Good reading and writing will help you in all of your classes, and English focusses on developing those skills.

 You'll also be offered extra opportunities outside class with external competitions, visiting speakers, writing and speaking competitions, public speaking and debating.